Charles Ray (actor): Career

 By the time Ray signed with United Artists, he had grown tired of playing country bumpkin and juvenile characters in comedy films.
 In an effort to change his image to that of a romantic leading man, Ray chose to produce an epic historical drama film based on The Courtship of Miles Standish, an 1858 narrative poem by Henry Wadsworth Longfellow.
 The poem centers around a love triangle between early American settlers John Alden, Miles Standish, and Priscilla Mullens.
 In November 1922, Ray announced that he would portray the lead role of John Alden in the film.
 He stated, "There will be immense satisfaction to me in playing a real character, not the puppet of some author's invention."

 In her book Off With Their Heads!: A Serio-Comic Tale Of Hollywood, screenwriter Frances Marion wrote that numerous people attempted to dissuade Ray from making the film because lengthy costume dramas were not box office draws at the time.
 Ray chose not to listen to the advice and, after failing to secure financial backing from a major studio, he put up $500,000 (approximately $ today) of his own money to finance the film.
 Ray began filming The Courtship of Miles Standish in January 1923 at his namesake studio on Sunset Boulevard.
 Production costs quickly rose as Ray spent money with abandon.
 In addition to the $65,000 (approximately $ today) 180-ton replica of the Mayflower that was set on a mechanism to simulate it being on rough seas, Ray also had full sized log cabins built solely for exterior shots.
-By the end of filming, Ray had invested all of his saving, nearly $2 million (approximately $ today), and borrowed additional funds at a 30% interest rate to finish the film.
+By the end of filming, Ray had invested all of his savings, nearly $2 million (approximately $ today), and borrowed additional funds at a 30% interest rate to finish the film.
 The film's final budget was estimated at $3 million (approximately $ today).

 Released to theaters on December 30, 1923, The Courtship of Miles Standish received some critical acclaim, mainly for its cinematography, but received generally lukewarm reviews and was a box office failure.
-Ray lost all of the money he invested in the film and, due to the film’s box office failure, his popularity quickly declined.
+Ray lost all of the money he invested in the film and, due to the film's box office failure, his popularity quickly declined.
 Thomas Ince, who had worked with Ray early in his career, attempted to help Ray by casting him in the drama Dynamite Smith (1924), directed by Ince's brother Ralph.
 The film did little to help boost Ray's popularity.
 While he continued working in films until the 1940s, Ray never regained the popularity he once attained.
 For the remainder of his career, he was relegated to small supporting and uncredited extra work.